kaoriito/kaoriito.github.io/index.md

 # Hello!

-I am a health research and data scientist based in Los Angeles.
+I am a health data scientist based in Los Angeles.
 I have a clinical background as a board-certified Occupational Therapist, and I am a freshly minted Ph.D. from the University of Southern California (thesis: _Neural and psychosocial correlates of age-related changes in goal-directed and habitual decision-making_).
+I am a proponent of open science and open source programming, a pandemic-converted plant mom, an avid photographer, and nature seeker.

 <br />